 This help article was renewed after publishing Sailfish 3.
-Version 3.0.0 brought improvements to formatting cards and the support for encrypting them.
-Not all of the features work with earlier Sailfish OS versions.
-Please upgrade to the latest.
+OS version 3.0.0 brought improvements to formatting cards and the support for encrypting them.
+These new features do not work with earlier Sailfish OS versions.
+Please upgrade your device to the latest OS version.

 Sailfish OS can also handle SD cards with more storage capacity (64 GB, 128 GB, even more).
 These SDXC memory cards are typically sold in exFAT format which is not compatible with Sailfish OS.
-Therefore they must be formatted to ext4 before they can be used on Sailfish.
+Therefore they must be formatted to ext4 before they can be used in Sailfish devices.
 Either the card is formatted on a computer before inserting it to a Sailfish device or else the user lets Sailfish to format it in menu page "Settings > Storage".
-Please note that formatting the card will wipe out all existing data from it.
+Please bear in mind that formatting the card will wipe out all existing data from it.

 Note that Windows and Mac computers are not able to show the contents of ext4 cards directly.
-However, if an ext4 card is inserted in a Sailfish device which is connected to a computer with USB using the media transfer mode (MTP), then the card and its contents is available for the file manager on the PC.
+However, if an ext4 card is inserted in a Sailfish device which is connected to a computer with USB using the media transfer mode (MTP), then the card and its contents is available for the file manager on the computer.

 Inserting a card that is incompatible (e.g. in exFAT format) will lead to warning "The file system is incompatible.
 Formatting is needed" in in "Settings > Storage".

-Some card brands or models may not be recognised by all Salifish-driven devices.
+Some card brands or models may not be recognised by all Sailfish-driven devices.

-An unencrypted card is automatically mounted (opened for use) on the system when the device is turned on the next time.
-After this, apps like Gallery can show the pictures and videos residing in the card.
+An unencrypted card is automatically mounted (opened for use) on the system when the device is turned on.
+After this, apps like Gallery can show the pictures and videos residing on the card.
 Camera app can be set to save pictures and video clips directly to the card.

-An encrypted card must be unlocked and then mounted by the user in "Settings > Storage" before it becomes available for the apps.
+An encrypted card must be unlocked by the user in "Settings > Storage" before it becomes available for the apps.

 2. Formatting a card with Sailfish OS

 Card operations are done in "Settings > Storage" menu.
-Tap and hold the memory card item - this makes the context menu appear with appropriate commands in it.
+Tap and hold the memory card item - this makes the pop-up menu appear with appropriate commands in it.

 There is currently no option for the user to choose which format to apply.
 Sailfish OS will format cards with 32 GB or less storage space to FAT32, and bigger cards to ext4.

-- You cannot use memory card encrypted with Sailfish OS on your PC.
+- You cannot use memory cards encrypted with Sailfish OS on your computer.

-- You cannot use memory cards encrypted with PC on Sailfish OS.
+- You cannot use memory cards encrypted with a computer on Sailfish OS.

 2.1.
-Formating a memory card without encrypting it
+Formatting a memory card without encrypting it

-The process of producing an encrypted and formatted card differs only in the 2nd picture below where one must define a passphrase that will be needed when unlocking the encrypted card for use.
+The process of producing an encrypted and formatted card differs from mere formatting only in the 2nd picture below where one must define a password that will be needed when unlocking the encrypted card for use.
 In the 5th picture below the card has been formatted and encrypted.
 It needs be connected to the system with the "Mount" command of the pop-up menu, resulting in the view of the 6th picture.
 The card is ready to be used.

 Encrypted cards can be formatted again only when they are in locked state.
 Formatting removes the encryption as the option to encrypt is intentionally not available in this case.
 After this the card is formatted but unencrypted.
 You can then format it again with encryption, if needed.